Nizeyumukiza/twitter_coronavirus/README.md

 For example, should the term `corona` count tweets that contain `coronavirus` as well as tweets that contain just `corona`?
 These are relatively insignificant decisions.
 I'm more concerned with your ability to write a shell script and use `nohup`, `&`, and other process control tools effectively.

+## Reflection

+In this lab I got to work with a big data set.
+The dataset consist all geo tagged tweets from 2022.
+Even though most of them has `place` key which in return has `country_code` key.
+However some of them don't have one or both of the keys, I gave them an `unrecognized` key.
+Same aapplies to `.lang` from the mapping outputs; if there were no `lang` key, I gave that tweet `uncategorized_lang`.
+Of course twese "uncategorized" tweets are from somewhere and written in some language.
+However, the machine cannnot figure out that.
+Using these keys helps to track those untaged tweets.